ebuozturk/e-commerce-app/README.md

 # e-commerce-app
-E-Commerce project
+E-Commerce project.
-The project is still under development.
+### The project is still under development.